 - Use two-factor authentication with hardware-backed devices.
 Using two-factor auth makes it vastly harder for the bad guys to break into accounts, as they need more than just your password.
 Physical devices can make things even more secure, as it's harder (or impossible) for malware to intercept the actual credentials that only reside in the silicon.

 - My personal servers prefer encrypted connections: My email server advertises STARTTLS and attempts to use TLS itself when sending.
-My web server makes use of only 256 bit encryption and forward secrecy to protect recorded traffic from later malicious compromise of the secret encryption keys.
+My web server makes use of only strong, modern encryption and forward secrecy to protect recorded traffic from later malicious compromise of the secret encryption keys.
 (You can see a SSL report for my site here.)

 - I don't heavily use Facebook or other social media sites, since I dislike being the product.
 (Advertisers and data mining groups are the real users of social media.)